LTE-M for IoT devices: benefits and technical specificities

 What kind of technology uses LTE-M?

 Things are about to get technical for a moment...the LTE-M network (which is a standard published by 3GPP) operates using licensed 800 and/or 1800 Mhz frequency bands.
-Objects must therefore be compatible with these frequency bands if they are to utilise the LTE-M network.
+Devices must therefore be compatible with these frequency bands if they are to utilise the LTE-M network.

 Performance-wise, speeds are higher than standard LPWAN technology allows, as we are currently at estimated uplink and downlink speeds of 375 kbps, with some operators even going up to 1 Mbps.
 Latency is also very reasonable at lower than 100ms, and there is no limit on the number of messages that can be sent per day.
 What’s more, as for standard mobile technology (2G/3G/4G), LTE-M also handles hand-over (the object’s ability to switch between antennae), which is no small thing when objects are on the move.